openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation/convert-model-jax.rst

 An alternative method of converting JAX/Flax models is exporting a JAX/Flax model to TensorFlow SavedModel format with ``jax.experimental.jax2tf.convert`` first and then converting the resulting SavedModel directory to OpenVINO Model with ``openvino.convert_model``.
-It can be considered as a backup solution if a model cannot be converted directly from JAX/Flax to OpenVINO as described in the above chapters.
+It can be considered as a backup solution if a model cannot be converted directly from JAX/Flax to OpenVINO as described in the chapters above.

 1. Refer to the `JAX and TensorFlow interoperation <https://github.com/google/jax/blob/main/jax/experimental/jax2tf/README.md>`__ guide to learn how to export models from JAX/Flax to TensorFlow SavedModel format.